Non-Resident Tax Returns and Cross-Border Tax Help in Canada

 If you’re a non-resident with Canadian rental properties, we have a proven track record of ensuring accurate and efficient tax filings.
 We help you navigate rental income, deductions, and withholding tax to optimize your financial position.

-PRINCIAPAL RESIDENCY RULES
+PRINCIPAL RESIDENCY RULES

 Our experienced team understands the intricate rules surrounding principal residences.
 We’ll guide you through the factors that determine whether you can continue to designate your property as your principal residence for tax purposes.